 The Choir and Singing

-Outside of school hours the Choristers rehearse and perform with the internationally renowned Choir of King’s College, Cambridge.
-The boys sing at choral services (called either 'Evensong' or 'Eucharist') in the Chapel five days a week during the eight-week University terms, with days off on Mondays and Wednesdays.
-Outside of these regular services, the Choristers have the opportunity to perform on radio and television broadcasts, make recordings, and perform in magnificent concert venues around the world.
+Outside of school hours the choristers rehearse and perform with the internationally renowned Choir of King’s College, Cambridge.
+The boys sing at choral services (called either 'Evensong' or 'Eucharist') in the Chapel during the eight-week University terms, with days off on Mondays and Wednesdays.
+Usually there are six services a week for the choristers, but this has been temporarily reduced during the pandemic.
+Outside of these regular services, the choristers have the opportunity to perform on radio and television broadcasts, make recordings, and perform in magnificent concert venues around the world.

 The chorister experience is probably the best musical education available to boys of this age; it also brings with it the benefits of skills that will last a lifetime.
 Performing to a highly professional standard, choristers gain a natural self-confidence, as well as the appreciation of good time-keeping and the rewards that result from hard work.

 During a regular day, the choristers will each have practice time on a musical instrument before the normal School day begins.
 At lunch time the choristers will have a choir practice at school, before lessons begin again in the afternoon.
 Later on, after a break, the choristers will walk over to the Chapel in their 'croc'.

 There they will rehearse for the chapel service that evening and are joined by the choral scholars, who are undergraduate members of King’s College and provide the lower voices.
 After the service the boys return to school for supper, prep, and some down-time at the end of the day.

 During a normal year the Choir performs in a number of concerts and broadcasts, and makes its own recordings.
 There are often exciting opportunities for the Choristers to travel to wonderful places all around the world, as well as to meet and perform with some of the greatest performing musicians of this generation.